GovTrack.us tracks the United States Congress and helps Americans participate in their national legislature.

 a.
 We know that government decisions have grave consequences, and so we carry out our work respectfully and responsibly.

 b.
 We never misrepresent or exclude information to favor one side of an issue before Congress.
-We never side for or against any policy, politician, or organization — except policies that further our mission as described in this charter.
+We never side for or against any policy, politician, or organization — except policies that further or hinder our mission as described in this charter.

 c.
 We do not accept grants from partisan organizations.
 Our advertising space is made available to all advertisers without regard to political views.

 3. We are committed to democracy.